310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
 Nah, it’s okay.
 I’m bothered by that part of myself, too.
-I don’t really like being soft 'bout things, so I choose to be more straightforward.
+I don’t really like being delicate 'bout things, so I choose to be more straightforward.

-I know it’s important to be thoughtful to other people and try to put yourself in their shoes, and to work on settling your differences when you get in an argument, but… Ughh… That kinda stuff just irritates me.
+I know it’s important to be thoughtful to other people and try to put yourself in their shoes, and to carefully untangle the cause of the fight, but…

+Uuu~… That kinda stuff just irritates me.

-But… While it might feel like a relief to let everything out, you might end up hurting that person’s feelings.
+But… While it might feel like a relief to let everything out, you'll just end up hurting that person’s feelings.

-So it’s important to be more careful with the people who are gonna be in your life for a long time, right?
+So it’s important to be more careful with the people who're gonna be in your life for a long time, right?

-But you and Hajime-kun feel *way* too careful around each other… it’s like you’re both holding something back…
+But you and Hajime-kun feel *way* too careful around each other; it’s like you’re both holding something back…

 That’s why I want you two to be more harsh and just punch each other.
 {% endbubble %}